Common Frequently Asked Questions and answers about letting property.

 Terms and conditions apply.
 This information is a summary only.
 You will receive a full policy document upon application.
 This policy will set out the terms, conditions and limitations of this product.

 If your tenant refuses to leave the property then legal action will be necessary.
-Your Move’s rent protection insurance covers legal fees up to £15,000 including any legal costs arising from regaining possession of your property from a tenant.
+Your Move’s rent protection insurance covers legal fees up to £15,000 including any legal costs arising from regaining possession of your property from a tenant (providing there are rent arrears or the tenant has failed to vacate the premises at the end of a tenancy agreement).

 The Association of Residential Lettings Agents (ARLA) is the leading professional and regulatory body for letting agents in the UK.
 ARLA is dedicated to protecting consumers by improving standards and professionalism within the lettings industry.
 Remember, letting agents are not regulated by law.
 Your Move choose to be members of a regulatory body.